 The National Space Centre is the UK’s largest attraction devoted to space, science and astronomy, and is a must for stargazers and sci-fi fans.
 Ponder the universe in the vast planetarium or blast off on a 3D journey to one of Jupiter’s moons.
 To get there, catch the 54 bus from the city centre.

 Leicester: getting around

 Your journey to Leicester with megabus will be fuss free.
-As your coach swallows up the miles, you can take advantage of onboard features like free WiFi and power sockets to charge your gadgets.
+As your coach swallows up the miles, you can usually take advantage of onboard features like free WiFi* and charging points* to charge your gadgets.
 Plus, you’ll get a 20kg luggage allowance.

 Once you arrive in Leicester, you’ll find it really easy to get around.
 The city centre is flat and compact, so walking to the main attractions is your best bet.
 If you’d rather jump on a bus, there are plenty of services that’ll take you where you want to go.
 Heading to the University of Leicester or De Montfort University?
 Both campuses are a 15-minute walk from the city’s train station.

 If you want to explore the nearby town of Melton Mowbray and sample its famed pork pies, it’s just 15 minutes away by train.
 To get to the Bosworth Battlefield Heritage Centre, jump on the 153 bus to Market Bosworth, then jump in a taxi for the last leg.

 The cluster of lively bars and pubs in the city centre will start your night off on the right foot.
 And there are plenty of clubs that cater for all musical tastes to carry on the party.
 If it’s a stylish outing you’re after, head to the cocktail bars on Braunstone Gate.
 The Phoenix, meanwhile, is perfect for a cinema night – you can even have a meal and a glass of wine while you watch the movie.